You’ve probably heard the old adage:

 Now, why on earth would you want a numbing medication in your sex lube?
 Doesn’t that defeat the purpose of enjoying sex?

 Well, for women that deal with painful sex, this is a common solution.
-Also, for couples who are having anal sex, this is also a common solution.
+For couples who are having anal sex, this is also a common solution.

 A recent study came out that said: